Nakama-Partnering-Services/nakama-guides/6-specific_best_practices.md

 ## Apex specific

+- When working on new SOQL(query) and particularly when you are targeting SObject which contains lots of records (above 100k), try this query on PRODUCTION to see how it is performing.
+Results, especially if the query is slow, has to be consulted with the team, possibly create Indexed fields or request Custom Indexing from SF.
+If fields used in query are not available yet (as they are new), try to find equivalent and/or raise this issue within the team.
 - Test classes omit private and sharing declaration, regular class public and you need a very good reason for making it global.
 Put a // Note: on top to explain why.
 - Aside from test classes, all classes should have a sharing declaration.
 Most of classes should usually have `with sharing` declaration except for classes such as selectors or other classes that are always delegated, who should have `inherited sharing` to operate under calling class sharing specification.
 If omitted or `without sharing`, you should write a // Note: on top to explain why.
 - As Apex IDEs don't do that for you (other than Java IDEs) structure your classes using `// Constructor` `// Public` `// Private` `// Inner` section comments.